 The main collections which comprise the Tuzin Archive are listed in this guide, with links to records in the UCSD Libraries catalog.
 A few other collections, which aren't part of the Tuzin Archive but which are of interest to Pacific Studies scholars, are also listed.
 Many other collections with Pacific content will be found in the Scripps Institution of Oceanography Archives.

 Cristela Garcia-Spitz, Curator, Tuzin Archive for Melanesian Anthropology

-Most of the collections listed here may be consulted in the Mandeville Special Collections Library.
+Most of the collections listed here may be consulted in Special Collections & Archives.
 Please note that some few collections are housed off-site and must be requested in advance.
 A few of the collections (Forge, Hoffmeister) are not, strictly speaking, part of the Tuzin Archive, but are listed here in the interests of drawing attention to original manuscript materials which pertain to the Pacific.